OksanaMarquezMayas/OksanaMarquezMayas/README.md

     <li><b>Basic Programming Knowledge:</b> Familiar with web development fundamentals like HTML, CSS, and JavaScript.
 Understanding of scripting languages like Python and data formats like JSON and XML adds value to my testing approach.</li>
     <li><b>Teamwork:</b> Successfully collaborated on a team project testing the TaskPro application, contributing to improved test management practices.</li>
 </ul>

-I'm constantly seeking opportunities to learn and grow as a tester.
-I'm excited to leverage my skills and knowledge to contribute to the success of your project.
+<p>I'm constantly seeking opportunities to learn and grow as a tester.
+I'm excited to leverage my skills and knowledge to contribute to the success of your project.</p>

 <h3>Courses</h3>
 <ul>